GAIA-logo

 # cobalt # copper # gold # lithium # manganese # nickel # rare earths # silver # uranium

-# electric-vehicles # expert # general # macro # tokenisation
+# critical minerals # electric vehicles # expert # general # macro # tokenisation

 # rare earths # macro # expert